A timeline of events in the Jayme Closs disappearance case

 Dec.
 12, 2018 — Hundreds of people attend a “tree of hope” lighting ceremony in honor of Jayme in Barron.

 Jan.
-10, 2019 — Jayme is found alive in the Town of Gordon, a rural community about an hour from her home.
-A suspect is taken into custody.
+10, 2019 — Jayme is found alive in Gordon, a town about an hour’s drive north of Barron.
+She is skinny, disheveled and wearing shoes too big for her when she approaches a stranger and pleads for help.
+A man driving around the rural area is soon taken into custody.

+Jan.
+11, 2019 — Investigators say the suspect, 21-year-old Jake Thomas Patterson, is jailed on homicide and kidnapping charges.

+Jan.
+14, 2019 — Prosecutors formally charge Patterson with two counts of intentional homicide and one count each of kidnapping and armed burglary.
+A judge sets bail at $5 million cash.
+A criminal complaint says Patterson saw Jayme get on a school bus one day, decided he would take her and then kept her trapped in his remote cabin until she escaped.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.